What Type Of Artist Is The Japanese Artist Yayoi Kusama?

 Yayoi Kusama

 For a long time, Yayoi Kusama was controversial in Japan; many in Japan were unsure if an artist who lives in a Psychiatric hospital should be promoted to represent Japanese art.
 Yayoi Kusama is very open about her mental health problems.
-Even today, she still lives in a Psychiatric Hospital and is under the care of mental health professionals; Yayoi Kusama walks 2 blocks every day from the hospital to her art studio to work.
+Even today, she still lives in a Psychiatric Hospital and is under the care of mental health professionals; Yayoi Kusama walks two blocks every day from the hospital to her art studio to work.

-Yayoi Kusama’s – An important Japanese Artist.
+Yayoi Kusama – An important Japanese Artist And Her Life Story

 When Yoyoi was younger, she was influenced by Abstract Expressionism.
 When she moved to New York City in 1958, she became part of the New York avant-garde scene and the pop art movement.

 In fact, during her time in New York City, she became a central artistic figure in the New York avant-garde movement.
-Her work was exhibited alongside other famous artists as Andy Warhol, Donald Judd, and also Claes Oldenburg.
+Her work was exhibited alongside other famous artists such as Andy Warhol, Donald Judd, and Claes Oldenburg.

-Kusama did not allow this to stop her and she continued to produce art work.
-She also started writing; in 1983 the novel The Hustlers Grotto of Christopher Street won the Ted literary award for new writers from the monthly magazine Yasel Jidai
+Kusama did not allow this to stop her, and she continued to produce artwork.
+She also started writing; in 1983, the novel The Hustlers Grotto of Christopher Street won the Ted Literary Award for new writers from the monthly magazine Yasel Jidai.

 Kusama showed us that as an artist, she would not just paint or sculpt, but she was also ready to explore other art areas such as media, film, and writing.
 This shows how multifaceted and talented she was.